In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 In most cases, the beneficiary does not include in income any earnings distributed from a QTP if the total distribution

 is less than or equal to adjusted qualified higher education expenses.
-See Publication 970 for more information.
+See Pub.
+970 for more information.

 Railroad retirement annuities.